Albany International Airport: Walking

-As of October 2020, the Albany County government working with the State of New York, has achieved a brand new stretch of sidewalk now spanning from the corner of Albany Shaker Road and Route 155 to the corner of Albany Shaker Road and Wolf Road.
-There also is a walk/bike path that you can connect to Via the new sidewalk at the corner of Albany Shaker Road and Route 155.
-There is also a small viewing area/park at the corner of Albany Shaker road and the on/exit ramp of I-87 (Exit 3).
+As of October 2020, a new sidewalk spans across Albany Shaker Road from Route 155 to Wolf Road.
+A pedestrian and bicycle path is also accessible via the new sidewalk at the corner of Albany Shaker Road and Route 155.
+There is also a small viewing area and park at the corner of Albany Shaker road and the exit 3 ramp off I-87.

-Public shopping

-As of February 2021, the Albany region has two main shopping centers.
-Colonie Center is right around the corner from the Albany Airport and has its fair share of big name operators, including Macy's, Barnes and Noble, and Boscov's.
-Albany also has another larger shopping center, Crossgates Mall, which is a short drive down the Interstate (I-87) and has many name brand stores, including Macy's, H & M, Best Buy, JCPenney, Athleta, and Burlington Coat Factory.

 Incidents and accidents

 On September 16, 1953, American Airlines Flight 723, a Convair 240, was flying Boston-Springfield-Albany-Syracuse-Rochester-Buffalo-Detroit-Chicago when it crashed and caught fire after flying into a series of radio towers in a fog while descending for landing.
-All 28 occupants on board (25 passengers and 3 crew) were killed.
+All 28 occupants on board (25 passengers and three crew) were killed.

 On March 3, 1972, Mohawk Airlines Flight 405, a Fairchild Hiller FH-227, crashed into a house in Albany, on approach to Albany County Airport.
 The crew had difficulty getting the cruise lock to disengage in one of the engines.
 While the crew attempted to deal with the problem, the aircraft crashed short of the airfield, killing 16 of the 48 people in the aircraft and one person on the ground.

+On June 17, 2024, at approximately 8:15 A.M., a Piper PA-31 Navajo carrying one pilot took off from Runway 19 at the Albany International Airport only to crash minutes later next to neighborhood and library property in Colonie, killing the pilot.
+The plane was headed to Montreal, where the pilot had been returning after a previous landing in Fayetteville, North Carolina.
+Two members from the Federal Aviation Administration arrived to the scene of the crash along with several police vehicles and EMTs, with members from The National Transportation Safety Board travelling to Albany from Washington, D.C. to investigate.